Modular operads and the quantum open-closed homotopy algebra: The operad and related algebraic structures QO and related algebraic structures

 where $I=\{i_1,\ldots,i_{|I|}\}$ and $J=\{j_1,\ldots,j_{|J|}\}$, the upper indices are counted mod $|\cc_m|$ as explained above. $G_i$'s and $g_i$'s in the first term are related by $G_1=2g_1+(1+e+|I|)-1$ and $G_2=2g_2+(1+b_0-e+|J|)-1$.
 Notice that $C_1 = \{c_m^{s+1},\cdots,c_m^{s+l}\} \sqcup \bigcup_{k=1}^{e}\cc_k \sqcup \bigcup_{k=1}^{|I|}\cc_{i_k} = \{c_m^{s+1},\cdots,c_m^{s+l}\} \sqcup \bigcup_{k=1}^{|I|}\cc_{i_k}$ and analogously for $C_2$.
 Then

 is forced by the stability condition \eqref{EQStabilityQO}.
 Similarly,

-Now we evaluate \eqref{EQFeynmanThirdTime} on $\overline{(b_k)}^g$ and then compose with $\iota_{\id_{[n]}}$.
+Now we evaluate the equation of Lemma \ref{LEMMAHardToUse} on $\overline{(b_k)}^g$.
 There are three contributions: two coming from the first four resp. last two summands in \eqref{EQDualoFXi} and one coming from the right-hand side of \eqref{EQDualOfOO}.